richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 ### Deployment

-Rostruct's GitHub Release functions return a Promise that resolves with a useful `DownloadResult` object.
+Rostruct's GitHub Release functions return a Promise that resolves with a `DownloadResult`.
 Using the result, you can get the location of the release in the cache, and use Rostruct to deploy or require it:

 === "Deploy"